micmro/Stylify-Me/README.md

 	....
 };
 ```
-3. Update the refere check in "isRefererValid" in "app.js":
+3. Update the referer url check in  "app.js" with the url of your frontends url (local and production):

 ```javaScript
 isRefererValid : function(referer){